- Work With USAID

 - Get Involved

-Office of Transition Initiatives “Program Assistant Interns”
+Office of Transition Initiatives Program Assistant Interns

 OTI was created in 1994 as a distinct operating unit within USAID to help local partners advance peace and democracy in priority conflict-prone countries.
 Seizing critical windows of opportunity, OTI works on the ground to provide fast, flexible, short-term assistance targeted at key transition needs.
 Countries experiencing a significant political transition in the midst of a disaster or emerging from civil conflict have unique needs that cannot be fully addressed by traditional disaster relief.
-Timely and effective assistance to promote and consolidate peaceful, democratic advances can make the difference between a successful or a failed transition.
+Timely and effective assistance to promote and consolidate peaceful, democratic advances can make the difference between a successful or failed transition.
 OTI assists in securing peace by aiding indigenous, mostly non-governmental, civil society and media organizations, using such mechanisms as support for re-integration of ex-combatants into civilian society; development of initiatives to promote national reconciliation; identification of quick-impact community self-help projects to meet urgent economic needs; and aid to independent media outlets and community-based organizations to help promote informed debate and broaden public participation.
-For more information about OTI and its country programs please see: http://www.usaid.gov/what-we-do/workingcrises-and-conflict/promoting-pea...
+For more information about OTI please see this website.

 Job Descriptions and Qualifications:

 Minimum Qualifications: All candidates must be U.S. citizens currently enrolled and in good standing in accredited Bachelors, Master’s Degree or PhD programs, have at least a 3.0 GPA, meet the qualifications outlined in each position description below, and be able to obtain a U.S. Government secret security clearance.